 Cervical spondylosis incidence varies with age.
-Population-based MRI studies show nearly 100% of adults aged >40 years have severe degeneration of at least 1 cervical level (commonly C5/6).
+Population-based magnetic resonance imaging (MRI) studies show nearly 100% of adults aged >40 years have severe degeneration of at least 1 cervical level (commonly C5/6).
 However, only a subset of patients present with axial neck pain, and patients are usually asymptomatic even though cervical radiographs and MRI may show severe, spontaneous degenerative disease.

-The incidence of radiculopathy and myelopathy is much lower, although few population-based studies exist, except for the rate of surgical treatment of cervical spondylosis.
+The estimated incidence of degenerative cervical myelopathy is at least 41 per million people in North America.
+In one study, 59% of individuals aged >40 years had signs of cervical cord compression on MRI.
 However, only 1% to 2% of patients with cervical spondylosis proceed to surgical intervention, as non-operative treatments suffice in most patients.

 Use of this content is subject to our disclaimer